 In many circumstances, probation violation cases that involve one or more missed appointments with the probation officer, failure to take a drug test or missing mandatory classes can be resolved without further consequences.
 However, your criminal history and your probation record are relevant factors, and you will need to hire experienced criminal defense counsel in order to mitigate your risk of being sent to jail or prison to serve the remainder of your sentence.

 If you are arrested for committing another crime while on probation, your situation and the potential consequences of your arrest are far more serious.
 If you are convicted of the new charge, you could be required to serve the remainder of your original sentence of incarceration plus any additional jail or prison time resulting from your new conviction.
 This additional time will be served immediately after your original sentence is completed.
 Common charges that can lead to this type of result include:

 - Drug possession

 - Domestic violence offenses

-However, this list is not exclusive; and, if you have been arrested for any reason while on probation in Arizona, it is strongly in your best interests to discuss your situation with an experienced criminal defense attorney.
+However, this list is not exclusive; and, if you have been arrested for any reason while on probation in Arizona, it is strongly in your best interests to discuss your situation with an experienced criminal defense and DUI Lawyer.

 What Happens if You Violate the Terms of Your Parole?